BPJones3D/AutoluxReact/README.md

   - seats (double slider)
   - doors (double slider)
   - brand (checklist)

-- Individual car page details
-- Admin Pages:
-  - Browse Cars
-  - Edit Car
+# Backlog Todo
-  - Delete Car
+- Delete "Are you sure?"
+Button
-  - Add Car
-- User Authorisation/Security
-  - Admin login page
+- Admin search
-  - Token requirements from backend for Create, Update, and Delete requests

-# Low Prio Todo
-- Search paging
 - Basic home page
 - Basic about page
 - Basic contact page
 - Car list view modes (list / tiles / minimal)

-# Known issues
+# Known bugs/issues
+- Admin panel button doesn't highlight when active
+- Admin logout occurs when deleting a car
 - Clients may access the admin page without a token, this should automatically redirect to the home page
 - The "return" button on preview page doesn't return to the admin page
 - Creating a car takes the user to the default page, this should be either the admin car list